• Skip to primary navigation

 Course: Main Course

-Keyword: chicken pasta in wine sauce, creamy chicken pasta
+Keyword: Chardonnay chicken pasta, chicken pasta in wine sauce, chicken pasta white wine sauce, creamy chicken pasta, one skillet chicken pasta, seared chicken pasta

 Prep Time: 10 minutes minutes